-Castles range from beautiful to crumbling.
-Either way, to fully appreciate a haunted castle, you have to consider what they were.
+Castles range from stately to crumbling.
+In any case, to fully appreciate a haunted castle, you have to consider what they were and what happened within its walls.
 Then it’s easy to see how they became haunted in the first place.

 Haunted Castles: Reality

 Most castles were sites of war and violence.
 They were massive structures designed for two purposes:

 - The first purpose was to repel invaders.
 They accomplished this in a variety of ways.
 Like pouring boiling oil over top of trespassers.
 (Yikes!)
 Or launching arrows at them, to shoot them through the heart.
 Those two methods alone killed a lot of “unwanted guests” back in the day.

 - The second purpose was to keep the enemies of the king (and family) locked up and out of the way.
 (Better yet, just put ’em away…dead.
 It happened!)